bioinformaticsdotca/BiCG_2018/module10/lab.md

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/mod4_g.png?raw=true" width="750" />

 When this completes, you can assign a floating IP.
-If you browse to the IP, you can see the bamstats report.
+If you browse to the IP (http://142.1.177.xxx/bamstats_report.html.data/20_Coverage.html), you can see the bamstats report.